astronomer/airflow-guides/guides/error-notifications-in-airflow.md

 ```

-This may be useful when your pipelines have conditional branching, and you want to be notified if a certain path is taken (i.e. certain tasks get run).
+This functionality may also be useful when your pipelines have conditional branching, and you want to be notified if a certain path is taken (i.e. certain tasks get run).

 ## Email Notifications